worldamazing/plan/docs/world-amazing.md

 1. [On the Path Forward](#on-the-path-forward)
 1. [Introducing: The Global Institution Framework](#introducing-the-global-institution-framework)
 1. [Four Critical Steps to World Amazing](#four-critical-steps-to-world-amazing)
 1. On Work - *coming soon!*
+1. On Building and Manufacturing - *coming soon!*
+1. On Student Debt - *coming soon!*
-1. On Debt - *coming soon!*
+1. On Personal Debt - *coming soon!*
-1. On Ownership - *coming soon!*
+1. On Home Ownership - *coming soon!*
+1. On Healthcare and Well-being - *coming soon!*
+1. On Environmental Stewardship - *coming soon!*
+1. On Technology and Innovation - *coming soon!*
+1. On Governance and Community Leadership - *coming soon!*
+1. On Economic Transition - *coming soon!*
+1. On Arts and Culture - *coming soon!*
+1. On Restitution and Healing - *coming soon!*
+1. On Crime and Prisons - *coming soon!*
 1. [On Deception](#on-deception)
 1. [On Hate, Anger, and Negative Perception](#on-hate-anger-and-negative-perception)
-1. On Restitution, Justice, and Healing - *coming soon!*
 1. [Closing Remarks](#closing-remarks)
 1. [Questions and Answers](#questions-and-answers)
 1. [Resources](#resources)